Top 22 Examples of New Product Release Emails (2026)

 5. HockeyStack

-HockeyStack is a marketing analytics & attribution toolbox that helps you track every interaction an entity has with your business.
-This edition of HockeyStack’s bi-weekly product updates shows an attribution feature that helps track when viewers from certain companies are browsing your website, including the device they’re viewing on and their approximate location.
+HockeyStack is a marketing analytics and attribution toolbox that helps users track every interaction an entity has with your business.
+This edition of HockeyStack’s bi-weekly product updates shows an attribution feature that tracks when viewers from companies of interest are browsing your website, including the device they’re viewing on and their approximate location.

-It works because it captures your attention with one image & shows you the level of detail you can get into your potential customers’ activity on your website.
+This email works because it captures your attention with one image and shows the level of detail you can get into your potential customers’ activity on your website, which is an extension of the product’s overall value proposition.

 6. Confluence

-In the March 2023 edition of its monthly digest update, Confluence introduces a Tasks HQ on its dashboard where users can see all their tasks and filter through items using variables such as date created, status, etc. But, instead of a text-only brief, they combine:
+In the March 2023 edition of its monthly digest update, Confluence introduces a Tasks HQ on its dashboard where users can see all their tasks and filter through items using variables such as date created, status, etc. But, instead of a text-only brief, this email combines:

 confluence-monthly-product-launch-digest-email